mrkaye97/recipebox/app/privacy.md

 We use your name and email address solely to:

-- Create and maintain your RecipeBox account
+- Create and maintain your Recipendium account
 - Allow you to log into the app
 - Send you essential service-related communications (such as password resets or important app updates)